Xitee1/ha-rest980-roomba/README.md

 You will **NEED** to update the following items to match the rooms you have used
 - Secret, Input Boolean and Input Text per room/zone
 - Group "Vacuum_Rooms"
-- Automation "Vacuum Add Rooms for Cleaning" Ttrigger entities
+- Automation "Vacuum Add Rooms for Cleaning" trigger entities
 - Automation "Vacuum Remove Rooms for Cleaning" trigger entities

 ### Step 7: Configure Map Options